hkkjin/Analyzer-Docs/index.rst

 Overview
 ^^^^^^^^

-The Spike Cluster Analyzer, first developed in TG's thesis and improved upon based on multiple projects ongoing in IS's lab, is a Matlab-based program that is made to analyze EEG data to identify spike clusters in samples obtained, for example, through the analyzer downloadable_ in CA and EKM's study, "Closed-Loop Optogenetic Intervention in Mice" (*Nature Protocols*, 2013).
+The Spike Cluster Analyzer, first developed in TG's thesis and improved upon based on multiple projects ongoing in IS's lab, is a Matlab-based program that is made to analyze EEG data to identify spike clusters in samples obtained, for example, through the recorder downloadable_ in CA and EKM's study, "Closed-Loop Optogenetic Intervention in Mice" (*Nature Protocols*, 2013).

 .. _downloadable: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3988315/